rebcabin/tangledown/README.md

 Turns out there are two ways to write literal blocks in Markdown:

-1. indented by four spaces and
+1. indented by four spaces, useful for quoted Markdown and quoted triple-backtick blocks

 2. surrounded by triple backticks and _not_ indented.